SnipSnapzz/SnipSnapzz/README.md

   <h2 style="color: #23a62a;">About Me 🌱</h2>

   <p style="color: #f1a3eb;">
     Hi!
-I'm snipsnapz, a programmer and designer who loves to mix creativity and logic.
-I also do reverse engineering and graphic design, which is pretty complementary with software development.
+I'm snipsnapz, a programmer and designer.
+I am also good at reverse engineering and graphic design, which is pretty complementary with software development.
   </p>

   <h2 style="color: #23a62a;">Languages and Tools 🛠</h2>